ShuPriX/CRISP/proxy_server/README.md

-# README.md

-# Python Proxy Server
+# Proxy Server

 This project implements a simple proxy server that listens on port 8080 and forwards incoming requests to the appropriate destination, returning the responses to the clients.
+The server also allows modification of HTTP requests and responses in notepad before they are forwarded.

 ## Requirements

 - Python 3.x
-- Flask (or any other required libraries listed in `requirements.txt`)

 ## Installation

 1. Clone the repository:
    ```
    git clone <repository-url>
-   cd python-proxy-server
+   cd proxy_server
    ```

 2. Install the required dependencies: